 If you don't have the time — or patience — for the blotting method, slowly move the microfiber towel over the car's surface.
 An unorthodox drying method that's a time saver is to use a leaf blower or air compressor with the proper attachment to dry the car's exterior without any physical contact.
 A leaf blower is especially helpful in drying side mirrors or intricate grilles.

 While you can save some time by taking your car to an automatic car wash, there's no guarantee that its spinning brushes are free from the dirt and debris of the cars that passed through before you.
-Putting some sweat equity into your car's exterior means you can guarantee that the paint job will stay free from scratches and swirls.
+Putting some sweat equity into your car's exterior means you can guarantee that the paint job will stay cleaner, longer and free from scratches and swirls.